 Without further ado, we give you the results of the last week's Irish match-ups and look ahead at what's on the schedule this week.

-The team hosts the Notre Dame Invitational on Saturday.
+The team next hosts the Meyo Invitational on Friday and Saturday.

 We'll bring you updates again next week on the whole range of Notre Dame sports.
 For now, go Irish.
 Beat everybody.